Get to Know M.M. De Voe

 Her Talk of the Town piece about her experiences during the event was bumped by the New Yorker in favor of Susan Sontag's controversial essay--probably a good thing, in the end, but at the time it led to several weeks of writer's block.
 The inch of dust and the need to replace every electronic and fabric item in the entire apartment also added to a feeling of despair.

-M continued to develop the idea and in 2014, Pen Parentis, Ltd--with a mission to provide resources to writers to help them stay on creative track after starting a family--received its 501c3 thanks to the generous pro bono work of Milbank Tweek Hadly & McCloy and M became the organization's first executive director, as well as the president of the original board.
-Under her leadership, as ED, the organization continues to host monthly Literary Salons which are open to the public (now on its third curator, the vibrant Christina Chiu, author of the award-winning novel Beauty), and continues on with the writing fellowship for new parents, and creating and curating The Pen Parentis Cycle of Support: an online and an in-person community for parent-writers.
+M forged ahead with the Salons and the Fellowship in 2014, Pen Parentis, Ltd--with a mission to provide resources to writers to help them stay on creative track after starting a family--was founded.
+It received its 501c3 thanks to the generous pro bono work of Milbank Tweek Hadly & McCloy and M became the organization's first executive director, as well as the president of the original board.
+Under her leadership, as ED, the organization continues to host monthly Literary Salons which are open to the public (now on its third curator, the vibrant Christina Chiu, author of the award-winning novel Beauty), and continues on with the writing fellowship for new parents, and creating and curating The Pen Parentis Cycle of Support: an online and an in-person supportive accountability community for parent-writers.

 M has not stopped writing.
 Her explorations of identity through fiction have brought her to write in nearly every genre: literary fiction, science fiction, urban fantasy, horror, poetry, musical theater...she has had work published and/or produced in all of these genres, and has won writing awards for most.

 To find out more about MMDeVOE, just click the "Press" tab to access many interviews in print and podcast.
 Or reach out to her directly via her Facebook page or on Twitter.
 To read her work, just click on the proper tab and choose among books, fiction, nonfiction, and other and enjoy!
 Poetry, musicals, speculative fiction, horror, and random other quirky things are all there.